danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 end
 ```

-Clicking the "Submit Review" button can re-use the same step definition we saw earlier for clicking the "Log in" button so this step can be extracted to a common file (more on [test organization](../sustainable-feature-testing-in-rails-with-cucumber#test-organization) later):
+Clicking the "Submit Review" button can re-use the same step definition we saw earlier for clicking the "Log in" button, so this step can be extracted to a common file (more on [steps organization](../sustainable-feature-testing-in-rails-with-cucumber#steps-organization) later):

 ```ruby
 # features/step_definitions/common_steps.rb